Close

 Financial Need

-Approximately 26% of the scholarships offered through Aztec Scholarships require recipients to have financial need as determined by SDSU’s Financial Aid Office.
-Applicants who wish to be considered for any scholarships that require financial need must submit a Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application and have a complete financial aid file on record by the scholarship’s posted deadline, as this is needed for SDSU’s Financial Aid Office to determine financial need.
+Approximately 26% of the scholarships offered through Aztec Scholarships require recipients to have gross financial need as determined by SDSU’s Financial Aid Office.
+Applicants who wish to be considered for any scholarships that require financial need must submit a Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application and have a complete financial aid file on record by the scholarship’s posted deadline, as this is required for SDSU’s Financial Aid Office to determine gross financial need.

 Demographics